 The International Federation of Inspection Agents (IFIA) issues a Compliance Code which defines the standards of conduct and integrity with which IFIA members must comply.
 The Intertek Compliance Code is a document including the detailed set of principles and rules taken from this IFIA Code.

 The Group operates a 'zero tolerance' policy in regard to breaches of ethics and all employees are required to sign an agreement, confirming their understanding that any breaches of the Group's Code of Ethics will result in disciplinary action that may include summary dismissal of the employee concerned.

 Intertek is committed to maintaining a culture where issues of integrity and professional ethics can be raised and discussed openly.
-This is why we provide the online Hotline for all employees, contractors and others representing Intertek, to enable confidential reporting of suspected misconduct or breaches of the Code.
+This is why we provide the online Hotline for all employees, contractors and others representing Intertek, to enable confidential reporting of suspected misconduct or breaches of the Code, or any of our policies (including our Labour and Human Rights Policy and Modern Slavery Policy).
 They can also call the telephone Hotline where calls are answered 24/7 in English by trained specialists and interpreters are available.
 Independently owned and operated by Convercent, reported concerns will be kept secure and confidential.

 All complaints are investigated thoroughly with action taken as appropriate.

 - To avoid conflicts of interest and to act openly, responsibly and within the confines of the law and internationally accepted guidelines.

 - To implement current 'best practice' policies in all control procedures.